Skip to content

 Who this matters for

-Zig is making a bet that human-only contribution is a competitive advantage, and they are probably right.
-When you let AI flood your issue tracker, you lose the signal of actual human intent.
-For builders, this is a warning: if your project or business relies on AI-generated code that you do not fully understand, you are building on sand.
+Zig is betting that human-only contribution is a competitive advantage, and they are probably right.
+When you let LLMs flood your issue tracker, you lose the signal of actual contributor intent and the maintainer review burden goes vertical.
+This is a defensible technical position, not a stylistic one.

 by Harsh Desai